 Well, we said early on that Dahlia was reserved, and that was true . . . . and her adoption fees paid . . . .

 Okay yes, we adopted her ourselves!
-We are sooooo lucky and so in love with this sweet wire-haired podenca.
-She’s a dream.
+We are sooooo in love with this sweet wire-haired podenca.
+She rules (literally).

 Pirulo fell in love with his foster family and they with him, so after Pirulo politely passed on a couple of early applications, eventually there was a mutual adoption agreement. 🙂 Pirulo, now Louie, lives happily ever after with his forever family Taunya, Jon, and Gwynn in South Portland, Maine, where he enjoys lap-dogging and hole-huddling, among other things.

 Maya is a smaller podenca, only about 30 pounds, and shy but very sweet.
 She lives with Cara & Garrison in San Jose, California.

 Podenco Cloudy, now Feargal McCloud, lives happily ever after with Sean and Taylor in Santa Cruz, California.
 They were fosters first, but they and their 6 year old Ibizan hound Phineas quickly fell in love with Cloudy, and he with them.
 As anyone who followed Cloudy and his story knows, you cannot possibly look into his eyes and not fall in love.
 But knowing him in person made it all the more impossible.

 Greyhound puppy Zebby, now Sweetie, was adopted by our friend Tanya in San Diego.
 Tanya was one of the people who helped rescue her and get her to us, so Zebby’s trip from foster to forever home was a familiar one–pretty much a round trip up and back down the California coast!
 Zebby went from a once outdoor pup luckily surrendered to us, to an indoor princess luxuriating on the couch and sleeping in the human bed.
 Way to go, girl!